Geni-96/mediasoup-test/readme.md

 ### 🧪 Features in Progress / TODO

-- Extending functionality for audio tracks as well.
-- Adding hangup functionality
-- Making produce/consume automatic.
 - Add additional workers and implement round robin.
-- UI Changes
+- UI Changes for preserving the state.